tsoding/button/README.md

 This isn't just a website.
 This isn't just a button.
 This is a **TRANSCENDENT DIGITAL EXPERIENCE** that will fundamentally alter the very fabric of your existence!

 🔥 **FEATURES THAT WILL BLOW YOUR MIND INTO THE STRATOSPHERE:** 🔥
-- ⚡ ONE (1) BUTTON - The most sophisticated, cutting-edge, state-of-the-art clicking mechanism ever conceived by mortal minds!
+- ⚡ ONE (1) BUTTON - The most sophisticated, cutting-edge, state-of-the-art, blazingly fast clicking mechanism ever conceived by mortal minds!
 - 🎯 UNPARALLELED CLICKING PRECISION - Experience button pressing like NEVER before!
 - 🌈 INFINITE POSSIBILITIES - Click once, click twice, click until your heart's content!
 - 💎 PREMIUM GRADE A+ PREMIUM BUTTON TECHNOLOGY - Forged in the fires of pure innovation!